-The Economic Experts Working Group (EEWG) is a non-statutory body, established by the National Statistician.
-It functions as a strategic, high-level advisory body offering independent advice from authoritative economic experts to both the National Statistician and the ONS on matters related to the measurement of the economy and the collection and presentation of economic data for the UK.
+The Economic Experts Working Group (EEWG) is a non-statutory body established by the National Statistician.
+It is a strategic, high-level advisory body offering independent advice from authoritative economic experts to the National Statistician and the Office for National Statistics (ONS) on the measurement of the economy and the collection and presentation of economic data for the UK.

-The EEWG meets formally six times a year and consists of five EEWG members appointed through open competition, the three ONS Fellows, the Group's Chairman and senior level ONS representation.
-EEWG members also have a hands-on role working with ONS staff on specific issues and giving collective advice on strategic matters.
-The EEWG has an important role in the governance of economic research undertaken by or on behalf of ONS, providing advice on the relevance and direction of the research for ONS and economic statistics.
+The EEWG meets formally six times a year and consists of nine EEWG Fellows (appointed through open competition), the Group's chairperson, and senior-level ONS representation.
+EEWG Fellows also have a hands-on role working with ONS staff on specific issues and giving collective advice on strategic matters.
+The EEWG has an important role in the governance of economic research undertaken by or on behalf of the ONS, providing advice on the relevance and direction of the research for the ONS and economic statistics.

-Collectively as a working group, to advise and make recommendations to the National Statistician on the strategy and priorities for the development of economic statistics.
-To review the ONS Economic Statistics Analysis Strategy (ESAS), an annual publication that provides users, stakeholders and researchers with clarity on how ONS is working to improve UK economic statistics, to shape and inform the priorities for ONS economic statistics for the coming year.
+Collectively, as a working group, to advise and make recommendations to the National Statistician on the strategy and priorities for the development of economic statistics.

-To work individually with ONS staff to provide expertise and assistance on particular key issues, as set out in the ESAS.
+To work individually with ONS staff to provide expertise and assistance on the main issues.

-To act as effective advocates for the promotion of economic statistics and their development and as a two-way conduit of views and information between ONS and economic statistic users.
+To act as effective advocates for the promotion of economic statistics and their development, and as a two-way conduit of views and information between the ONS and economic statistic users.

-The ONS Fellowships are designed to bring together cutting-edge research and analysis with the day-to-day production of economic statistics by ONS.
-ONS Fellows use their expertise to help drive forward innovative solutions to challenging areas and support the transformation of key priority areas within economic statistics, as set out in the ONS Economic Statistics Analysis Strategy (ESAS).
+ONS Fellowships are designed to bring together cutting-edge research and analysis with the day-to-day production of economic statistics by the ONS.
+ONS Fellows use their expertise to develop innovative solutions to challenges, and to support the transformation of selected priority areas within economic statistics.
 The roles are "hands-on" and include working collaboratively with ONS colleagues to deliver radical change where necessary.
 As well as working on individual projects, ONS Fellows are also members of the Economic Experts Working Group (EEWG).

-The ONS Fellows contribute to the delivery programme highlighted in the ONS ESAS.
-Working collaboratively with ONS teams they assist with developing solutions to a range of areas across economic statistics, including:
+Working collaboratively with ONS teams, ONS Fellows contribute to the delivery programme and assist with developing solutions to a range of areas across economic statistics, including: